MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/materialized-views.md

 The materialized views builder is a dedicated compute layer provisioned for your Azure Cosmos DB account that automatically maintains views defined for source containers.
 The builder reads from the [change feed](../change-feed.md) of the source container and writes changes to the materialized views according to the view definition, keeping them in sync.
 Updating views is asynchronous and doesn't affect writes to the source container.
 Updates to the views are eventually consistent with the source container regardless of the consistency level set for the account.

-Before defining views, you must provision a materialized views builder for your Azure Cosmos DB account.
+You must provision a materialized views builder for your Azure Cosmos DB account for views to begin populating.
 The amount of compute provisioned in the builder, including the SKU and the number of nodes, as well as the RUs provisioned on the view container, determine how quickly views are hydrated and synced.
 The builder can have up to five nodes by default and you can add or remove nodes at any time.
 Scaling up and down the number of nodes helps control the rate at which views are built.

 The materialized views builder is available in the following sizes: